goevexx/toggl-invoiceninja-sync/readme.md

 - Sync only not yet synced time entries
   - Adds id tag in toggl on sync
   - Puts id in custom_value1 in invoice ninja
+  - Puts worker name fro toggl in custom_value2 in invoice ninja
+- Updates task on sync
 - Use docker to run
+- Improved logging
+- Added deletion, and cleanup as functionality

  See `parameters.yaml.dist` or `php syncer sync:timings --help`